ChrisRimondi/MapOSCAL/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to [security@maposcal.org](mailto:security@maposcal.org).
+Instead, please report them by creating a private security advisory on GitHub:

+1. Go to the [Security tab](https://github.com/chrisrimondi/MapOSCAL/security) on this repository
+2. Click "Report a vulnerability"
+3. Fill out the security advisory form with the details below

 You should receive a response within 48 hours.
-If for some reason you do not, please follow up via email to ensure we received your original message.
+If for some reason you do not, please follow up by commenting on the security advisory to ensure we received your original message.

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue: